 What is my completion date?

 - The date of completion will be your graduation date (unless you are finishing in the summer session in which case it is the end date of your summer session).

 - Dissertation/thesis students: Your completion date will be your defense date including any revisions.
 If you defend in the middle of the semester and have a assistantship in your department, your completion date will be the end of the semester.

 2. Proof of finances for the amount of time you will be extending.
 Living expenses are set at approximately $2000 per month.
 Cost per credit for the credits you have remaining should be found on your student account or ask the OISS.

 Documents can be submitted by email or in person at the OISS (see contact details below).
 It will take 1-2 weeks for your form to be extended and you will receive an email from the OISS when it is ready.

 What if my visa in my passport has expired?

 Your visa in your passport is an ENTRY permit.
-You are allowed to stay in the U.S. if it your visa has expired however the next time you leave the U.S. (with the exception of Canada, Mexico and the Caribbean) you will need to go to a U.S. Embassy or Consulate Abroad to apply for a new visa.
-For more information visit: www.bc.edu/oiss.
+You are allowed to stay in the U.S. if your visa has expired, however the next time you leave the U.S. (with the exception of Canada, Mexico and the Caribbean) you must go to a U.S. Embassy or Consulate abroad to apply for a new visa.
+For more information, please visit OISS.

 Grace Period after Completion of Studies